Tokushi Yoron: Differences from previous chronologies

 Hakuseki's work avoids such easy categorization, and yet, he would have resisted being labeled non-Shinto, non-Buddhist, or non-Confucianist in his life or work.
 His analytical approach to history differed from his predecessors in that the Tokushi Yoron identifies a process of transferring power across generations.
 Earlier Japanese histories were intended, in large part, to be construed as documenting how the past legitimizes the present status quo.

+Plagiarism from previous works

 Tokushi Yoron is not without its problems.
 Hakuseki has been criticized for being overly casual in identifying the sources he used in writing.
 For example, he borrowed extensively from Hayashi Gahō's Nihon Ōdai Ichiran; but he felt no need to acknowledge this fact.
 Nevertheless, the organizing schema of Tokushi Yoron presented the periodization of history on the basis of changes in political power; and this rational stance sets this work apart from its sources.